Sbrady11/rspectacle-react/README.md

 4. `npm start`

 ## User Story
-The user, after logging onto Rspectacle, can write an RSpec test in the left hand entry-field.
+The user, after navigating to the Rspectacle page, can write an RSpec test in the left hand entry-field.
 Once complete, the user clicks 'SUBMIT', and the entry is saved to the backend.
 Next, the user can write a Ruby method in the right most entry-field that passes the RSpec test.
 The user clicks the 'SUBMIT' button underneath the relevant field, then selects 'RUN'.
 The results of the freshly